telwoo/final-project/README.md

 					* Choose SQLAlchemy because is very simple to implement and allows us to easily allow communication between 						python programs and PGAdmin.

 	- Circle:
 		- Graeme
-		- Chauntel: The two images below are related to the tables create in our database, PGAdmin.
+		- Chauntel: The two images below are the ERDs related to the tables create in our chosen database, PGAdmin.
+The tables displayed within each of the charts are centered around the "diamond_prices.csv" file.
+Each of the tables created are based on the cut of the diamond: fair, good, very good, ideal, and premium.
+There are two additional tables separating categorical features (i.e. clarity or cut) and numeric features (i.e. depth or carat).

 		![ERD_multiple_table](https://user-images.githubusercontent.com/106715923/199855105-f8da8e38-3c94-4df0-a127-33014e928bf6.png)
-		This image is of the multiple tables created
+		<sup> This image is of the multiple tables created.
+Note that the primary key used is ID. </sup>

 		![ERD_showing_table_join](https://user-images.githubusercontent.com/106715923/199855170-4ccb2897-3f1c-48c8-bcf2-8282e8cae6d9.png)
-		This image is showcases the tables and the full join
+		<sup> This image showcases the tables created, utilizing the outer full join </sup>

 	- X:
 		- Matt